yunshiuan/label4MRI/README.md

 region_name_to_mni(region_names, template = "aal")

 - Input description:
-   -region_names: A character vector which indeicates the brain region names of interest.
+   - region_names: A character vector which indeicates the brain region names of interest.
 Use list_brain_regions() to see all brain region names defined by AAL/BA system.
-   -template:
+   - template:
    One character value which indicates the templates to use ("aal" or "ba").
 Use "aal" by default.
  - #### **Example**
    - Get the MNI cooridnates of the right precentral region defined by AAL template